Learn how to invest in WHOOP stock before the IPO. Linqto, a pre-IPO investing platform, is offering WHOOP stock shares to accredited investors.

 Here’s a look at the WHOOP 4.0 product.

-Is WHOOP Stock Publicly Traded?
+Is WHOOP Publicly Traded?

 Not yet.
-WHOOP is a private company.
+WHOOP is no publicly traded.

 The company founders, employees, several venture capital firms, and professional athletes make up the bulk of investors.